 527 Political Organizations

-Code except for those listed below.
-We maintain our memberships in these groups as a means to support our operations in the states in which our employees work and live.
+Navient does not provide funding to groups organized under Section 527 of the Internal Revenue Code except for those listed below.
+We maintain our memberships in these groups to support our operations in the states in which our employees work and live.
 Our contributions to these groups are membership dues and are not earmarked to support the election of any specific candidate nor for funding specific expenditures or communications.
 In addition, we do not consult with these groups regarding the expenditure of their funds.

 |Republican Governors Association||$22,500|